dipak140/oboe-native-player/README.md

 ==============
 These samples demonstrate how to use the Oboe library to create and use a native audio player playing mp3 file:

-1. [RhythmGame](RhythmGame): A simple rhythm game where you copy the clap patterns you hear by tapping on the screen.
+1. [RhythmGame](RhythmGame): A simple rhythm nativePlayer where you copy the clap patterns you hear by tapping on the screen.
 There is an associated codelab to follow along with.
 (Java)

 Pre-requisites